NetApp/harvest/docs/ontap-metrics.md

 ### fcp_lif_read_data

-Amount of data read from the storage system
+Amount of data read from the storage system in bytes per second.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|